emilgras/python-alias/README.md

 ```

 But, this alias only lives as long as your terminal session lives.
-Meaning, that when you close your terminal and open it up again it has forgotten about your cool new alias.
+Meaning, that when you close your terminal and open it up again, it has forgotten about your cool new alias.

 So, the way to fix this more permanently is to update your .bashrc file.
-The .bashrc file is a script that is executed whenever a new terminal session is started in.
+The .bashrc file is a script that is executed whenever a new terminal session is started.
 It is similar to the .bash_profile.
-You can look it up if your are more curous.
+You can look it up if your are curious.
 What you have to do is the following:

 ```sh